Communication Lower Bounds and Algorithms for Sketching with Random Dense Matrices: Conclusion

 \subsection{Matrix Multiplication with Random Matrix}

 We now consider a strong scaling experiment of sketching the metabarcoding data, a large $10^6 \times 10^6$ symmetric matrix.
 Given our observation in \cref{subsec:gen-vs-comm}, we redundantly generate the random matrix rather than communicating it in this experiment. \Cref{fig:matmul1gen-scaling} presents the timing results of the experiment.
 We start the experiment using 64 nodes (256 MPI processes), as that is the memory required to store the data in memory.
-We note that these experiments are CPU-only because the limited memory available on the GPUs requires too many nodes to reasonably benchmark.
+We note that these experiments are CPU-only because the input matrix does not fit into GPU memory for a reasonable number of GPUs, making it impractical to benchmark effectively.

 As expected, we observe perfect strong scaling.
 When the number of rows of $\M{A}$ is large, the 1D algorithm performs no inter-process communication: each process independently generates the entire random matrix $\M{\Omega}$ and performs local matrix multiplication.
 Thus, we expect perfect strong scaling as long as neither the generation of $\M{\Omega}$ nor degraded local multiplication performance due to poor aspect ratio becomes a bottleneck.
 In fact, we observe greater than $2\times$ speedup from $P=256$ to $P=512$, which is due to the local output matrix fitting into cache for $P\geq 512$.
 For input matrices that are short and wide, we expect that switching to the 2D algorithm will become necessary for smaller ranges of $P$.